Work your way up the analytics ladder

 - What are the popular sources for social data, including social media, websites, annual reports, press releases, articles, and other traditional media?

-Prerequisite: Data Programming in R or Data Programming in Python and Data Science or Advanced Analytics
+Prerequisite: Data Programming in Python and Corequisite: Data Science

 - How can I convert unstructured emails, tweets, blogs, customer reviews, etc. into insights?